 Getting to and from Split Airport by catamaran

-New for 2019 is a catamaran line that will connect the port near Split Airport to downtown Split.
-Run by Catamaran Line, the service will start on 1st May and operate eight times a day (each way) throughout the whole of that month (the same for October too), increasing in frequency to ten times a day (each way) from 1st June to 30th September.
+There’s now a catamaran line connecting the port near Split Airport to downtown Split.
+Run by Catamaran Line, the service runs several times a day in summer (each way).
 Journey time is only 20 minutes, and a one-way ticket costs 99 Kunas.
 Tickets can be purchased online or at the Riva Travel agency in Split.
 More details here: A new option for transferring from Split Airport – catamaran!
+Unfortunately, this service has been cancelled for summer 2020 due to the coronavirus pandemic.

-Another new service for 2019 is a direct catamaran from Split Airport to Bol on the island of Brac and Stari Grad on Hvar.
-Run by SplitExpress, it operates from 1st June to 15th September.
+There’s also a direct catamaran from Split Airport to Bol on the island of Brac and Stari Grad on Hvar.
+Run by SplitExpress, it operates in the summer only.
 The catamaran sails four times a day to Bol and once a day to Stari Grad on Hvar.
 (Some journeys also stop in Split along the way.)
+Unfortunately, this service has been cancelled for summer 2020 due to the coronavirus pandemic.

 Getting to and from Split Airport by local bus